-Scams are a big problem faced by everyone in the forex industry.
-As with any new industry, there are plenty of people out there looking to take advantage of newcomers.
+Unfortunately, scams have been a big problem historically, faced by everyone in the forex industry.
+As with any new industry, plenty of predators exist out there, looking to take advantage of newcomers.

-A scam or fraud is an intentional deception in order to take unsuspecting money from a person.
-In this sense, scams are rare and are becoming increasingly so.
-There is a distinct difference between a poorly-run brokerage, which isn't necessarily a scam, and a fraudulent one.
-Even a poorly ran brokerage can run for a long time before something takes them out of the game.
+A distinct difference exists between a poorly-run brokerage, which isn't necessarily a scam, and a fraudulent one.
+Even a poorly-run brokerage can run for a long time before something takes them out of the game.

-Forex trading became available to retail traders in 1999.
-The first handful of years was wrought with overnight brokers that seem to shut up shop without notice.
-The common denominator was that these brokers were based and non-regulated countries.
-While some did take place the United States, the majority seem to happen overseas where all it took to set up a brokerage was a few thousand dollars in fees.
+The common denominator was that these brokers were based in non-regulated countries.
+While some did take place the United States, the majority seemed to originate overseas where the only requirement to set up a brokerage was a few thousand dollars in fees.

 Since 2007, the occurrence of shops vanishing with clients funds has become very rare.
-Over the last few years, Forex brokers mainly have been acquired by others, or the shops of the shutdown have been futures brokers whose clients were also able to trade Forex futures but not spot Forex such as MF Global.
-Due to the Swiss National Bank removal of the Swiss peg to the Euro, two brokerages went under.
-One broker in New Zealand and Alpari's UK division due to losses exceeding excess capital.
+Over the last few years, many forex brokers have been acquired by others, or the shops of the shutdown brokers have been futures brokers whose clients were also able to trade Forex futures but not spot Forex such as MF Global.

 How to Avoid Being Scammed?

-The first advice we could give you is to check where the brokerage is headquartered.
-Regulations have increased greatly in the last 5 to 10 years, and it has, rightfully so, become increasingly expensive to do business in highly regulated countries like the United States or the United Kingdom.
+The first step to take is to check the location of the brokerage's headquarters.
+Regulations have increased greatly in the last five to 10 years, and it has, rightfully so, become increasingly expensive to do business in highly-regulated countries like the United States or the United Kingdom.

 Outside of location, you can do diligence based on how willing the broker is to talk about execution and their books.
-In other words, you can ask them how long they've been in business and how many countries they are regulated in.
+In other words, you can ask the broker how long they've been in business and how many countries they are regulated in.
 The more the better.

-The simple act of finding out who you should call if you feel that you've been scammed (before investing with a brokerage) can save you a lot of potential heartache down the road.
-If you can't find someone to call because the brokerage is located in a non-regulated jurisdiction, this is usually a red flag and a sign that it's best to find alternatives who are regulated.
+The simple act of finding out who you should call if you feel that you've been scammed, before investing with a brokerage, can save you a lot of potential heartache down the road.
+If you can't find someone to call because the brokerage is located in a non-regulated jurisdiction, this is usually a red flag and a sign that it's best to find more regulated alternatives.

 Depending on your location, you should speak to your governing authority.
-Most of the regulations that have passed have come from requests of clients at brokerages that have failed or if it clients feel they have been cheated.
+Most of the regulations that have passed stem from requests of clients at brokerages that have failed or clients that feel they have been cheated.
 If you're being scammed and you report it, you can help play an active role in the continual cleaning-up of the forex market.